Emporia State Hornets basketball: Program declines: 1998–2011

 After Slaymaker's retirement, Marc Comstock took over the job.
 After going 33–49 at Emporia State in three years, his contract was not renewed in 2001.
 Following Comstock was David Moe, son of former NBA player and coach, Doug Moe.
 In his ten seasons from 2001 to 2011, he led ESU to the NCAA Tournament in 2004 and 2007 and is one of just three coaches to take his team to every MIAA Post Season Tournament held in Kansas City.
 Those teams advanced to the semifinals of the tournament in four of the last six years.
 Moe is third most winningest coach in ESU history behind ESU Hall of Honor members Gus Fish and Ron Slaymaker, with a record of 162–126.

 Former pro player takes over: 2011–2018

 In April 2011, Shaun Vandiver was hired as Emporia State's next coach.
 Vandiver returned to Wyoming as an assistant coach in April 2018.
 Vandiver ended with an overall record of 87–111, and a record of 51–90 in the MIAA.

 Three-time national champion takes reigns: 2018–present

 In April 2018, Craig Doty, a three-time national championship coach, was hired as Emporia State's next coach.
+Under his direction, the Hornets returned to the NCAA Tournament in 2023 for the first time since 2007.
+Following the 2023–24 season, Doty resigned to take over the program at NCAA DI member Houston Christian.
+Doty departed as the only head coach in program history to lead the team to four consecutive seasons at .500 or better in MIAA play.